 General support for VMware Horizon 7 ends April 30, 2023, impacting all versions up to and including VMware Horizon 7.13.
 Read this blog to understand why and how to upgrade to Horizon 8 now: “Top 8 Reasons to Upgrade to VMware Horizon 8.”

 When you buy an app or music using your smartphone, you know how all it takes is your thumbprint, and you are done?
-What would it take for authentication to work that smoothly at 8147_VM_EUC_Social_Blog_InText_600pxwork?
+What would it take for authentication to work that smoothly at work?
 A few weeks back we introduced the digital workspace—a completely new way of thinking about workspace services delivery.
 Workspace ONE unifies mobile, desktop, and applications with pervasive security and a dramatically better experience for the end user.

 The core concept behind the digital workspace is the convergence of an enterprise-grade platform with a richer, simpler, consumer-like experience.
 When logging in to various applications at work, users traditionally have found themselves having a much less pleasant experience than they are used to in their personal, mobile, consumer life.
 If you have ever struggled with RSA tokens and strong passwords, you know this firsthand.